OHDSI/webapi-wiki/CDM-Configuration.md

 ## Overview

 The WebAPI database created in the [WebAPI Installation Guide](WebAPI-Installation-Guide.md) allows you to configure one or more CDMs to use for performing various analyses through WebAPI.
 WebAPI's database contains two tables that hold this configuration: `source` and `source_daimon`.
-The JDBC connections to the CDM(s) are held in the `sources` table and defines the connection to the CDM database.
+The JDBC connections to the CDM(s) are held in the `source` table and defines the connection to the CDM database.
 This source entry is then related to the `source_daimons` table using the `source_id` and is used to configure the schemas where the CDM, vocabulary, results and temp schemas reside.
-These schemas support different daemon-type functionality for WebAPI functionality.
+These schemas support different daimon-type functionality for WebAPI functionality.
 In this guide, we'll cover how to establish the additional schemas in your CDM required by WebAPI and how to configure the required `source` and `source_daimon` entries required for WebAPI to function properly.

 ### Schemas